chef-boneyard/chef-web-docs-2016/includes/includes_chef_cookbook_attribute_deep_merge.rst

      }
    )

 But what if all of the web servers aren't the same?
 What if some of the web servers required a single attribute to have a different value?
-You could store these settings twice, once just like above and once just like below:
+You could store these settings in two locations, once just like above and once just like below:

 .. code-block:: ruby